Inducement prize contest: History

 Yet another example is the Orteig Prize which was a $25,000 reward offered on May 19, 1919, by New York hotel owner Raymond Orteig to the first allied aviator(s) to fly non-stop from New York City to Paris or vice versa.
 On offer for five years, it attracted no competitors.
 Orteig renewed the offer for another five years in 1924 when the state of aviation technology had advanced to the point that numerous competitors vied for the prize.
 Several famous aviators made unsuccessful attempts at the New York–Paris flight before relatively unknown American Charles Lindbergh won the prize in 1927 in his aircraft Spirit of St. Louis.

+One of the leading organizations for IPCs is Challenge Works.
+This social enterprise, originating from Nesta (charity), uses IPCs, or 'Challenge Prizes', to catalyse innovative solutions to the world's largest problems.
+Their work includes the continuation of Longitude rewards, for example, the Longitude Prize on Dementia, which seeks to use Artificial intelligence and other emerging technologies to help those with dementia to manage their symptoms and live independently.
+Their work in social innovations revolves around 4 key pillars; Climate Response, Global health, Resilient Society and Technology Frontiers.
+They run a number of inducement prizes and continue to conduct research into areas where further innovations can make a positive difference.

-A leading organization in development and managing IPCs is the X PRIZE Foundation.
+Another organization which develops and manages IPCs is the X PRIZE Foundation.
 Its mission is to bring about "radical breakthroughs for the benefit of humanity" through incentivized competition.
 It fosters high-profile competitions that motivate individuals, companies and organizations across all disciplines to develop innovative ideas and technologies that help solve the grand challenges that restrict humanity's progress.
 The most high-profile X PRIZE to date was the Ansari X PRIZE relating to spacecraft development awarded in 2004.
 This prize was intended to inspire research and development into technology for space exploration.
 Indeed, the X Prize has inspired other "letter" named inducement prize competitions such as the H-Prize, N-Prize, and so forth.
 In 2006, there was much interest in prizes for automotive achievement, such as the 250 mpg car.

 In Europe there has been a re-emergence of challenge prizes that following in the tradition of the Longitude Prize for solutions which impact on social problems.
 Nesta Challenges, based in London, is an example of this running prizes for innovations that for example reduce social isolation or make renewable energy generators accessible to off the grid refugees and returnees.